 A Walkable Downtown Community

-The Iron Works has the potential to become a shopping and dining destination for the residents and visitors to the walkable community of Catasauqua.
+The Iron Works has the potential to become a mixed-use property featuring dining, shopping, and residential space in Catasauqua.

 Conceptual renderings include: